Cataract Surgery

 Can both eyes be done at once?

 Typically, one eye is done at a time, with the second eye 1-4 weeks later.
-This allows the first eye to heal and ensures good vision in at least one eye during recovery.
+This allows the first eye to heal and helps maintain usable vision in at least one eye during recovery.
 Bilateral same-day surgery is done in some circumstances.

 When can I drive?